 Read on for riding experiences that will challenge and delight you in equal measure.

 Whether you’re an experienced rider or a first-timer, you’ll find horse-riding opportunities in NSW that will get your heart pumping.
-For a high-altitude frolic, head to Oberon in the Blue Mountains west of Sydney and join a scenic expedition with High Country Trail Rides; for a beach ride, make tracks for the Great Lakes for and join Horse About Tours or Byron Bay for a gallop with Zephyr Horses; or go north to country Tamworth and explore a pristine 565-hectare property with Tamworth and Kootingal Horse Riding Adventures.
-Alternatively, head to Snowy Wilderness Resort near Jindabyne in the Snowy Mountains for guided rides across rugged valleys.
+For a high-altitude frolic, head to Oberon in the Blue Mountains west of Sydney and join a scenic expedition with High Country Trail Rides; for a beach ride, make tracks for the Great Lakes for and join or Byron Bay for a gallop with Zephyr Horses; or go north to country Tamworth and explore a pristine 565-hectare property with Tamworth and Kootingal Horse Riding Adventures.
+Alternatively, head to near Jindabyne in the Snowy Mountains for guided rides across rugged valleys.

 If you’re based in Sydney, discover the wooded corners of the city’s epic Centennial Parklands on a 1hr tour with Centennial Stables, which caters to beginners and experts.
 Then head west out of the city to Sydney Horse Riding Centre, surrounded by green fields near Campbelltown; or discover Hawkesbury Valley Equestrian Centre in the foothills of the Blue Mountains.